anthrax3/SignIn/README.md

 Sign In
 =========

+Simple user authentication app.
+Features include:

-Authenticate **users** with a username and password (default admin/admin).
+- authenticate with a username and password
+- password reminder using email
+- change password for existing users
+- settings page to provide email server configuration (SMTP)

 ## Developer instructions

 ### Default admin user

-Open `/signin/generateadminuser` to generate an `admin` user with default credentials.
+Open `/signin/generateadminuser` to generate an admin user with default credentials (user name `admin`, password `admin`).
 The default user will be generated only if there is no users in database.

 ### How to release a package